primiano/perfetto-docs/docs/data-sources/android-log.md

 _This data source is supported only on Android userdebug builds._

-The "android.log" data source allows to record log events from the Android log daemon (`logd`), the same events that are generally available via `adb logcat`.
+The "android.log" data source records log events from the Android log daemon (`logd`).
+These are the same log messages that are available via `adb logcat`.

 Both textual events and binary-formatted events from the [EventLog] are supported.

-This allows to see events time-synced with the rest of the trace.
-When recording [long traces](/docs/concepts/config#long-traces), this allow to record event logs for prolonged times, regardless of the Android log daemon buffer size (i.e. log events are periodically fetched and copied into the trace buffer).
+This allows you to see log events time-synced with the rest of the trace.
+When recording [long traces](/docs/concepts/config#long-traces), it allows you to record event logs indefinitely, regardless of the Android log daemon buffer size (i.e. log events are periodically fetched and copied into the trace buffer).

-The trace config allows to filter event from specific log buffers and keep only events matching specific tags or priority.
+The data source can be configured to filter event from specific log buffers and keep only the events matching specific tags or priority.

 [EventLog]: https://developer.android.com/reference/android/util/EventLog